With this build, our goal is to provide the best gaming PC build of 2018 for less than $1,000.

-Are you ready to feast your eyes with the best gaming PC build in this price range?
+We also listed some of the good Black Friday Gaming PC deals.
+Now, are you ready to feast your eyes with the best gaming PC build in this price range?
 Read on!

 Streaming and VR-Ready.
 If you’re paying a thousand dollars, you should be able to enjoy all gaming has to offer.
-Streaming, content production and VR gaming fall under that umbrella, so we’ve ensured that this build can do all of those things.
+Streaming, content production, and VR gaming fall under that umbrella, so we’ve ensured that this build can do all of those things.

 How We Choose the Parts and Components

-So we know just what you want and need.
-We don’t just come up with a build for the sake of giving you a bunch of components that fit the budget.
-In fact, we do extensive research and price comparison for hours to make sure you get more than what you pay for.
+Here at WePC, we don’t just come up with a build for the sake of giving you a bunch of components that fit into a predefined budget.
+No, we do extensive research and hours of price comparisons to make sure you get more than what you pay for.

 The Best $1000 Gaming PC Update:

-Intel Core i5-8600k
+Intel Core i5-8400 Six-Core Processor

-Estimated $998.58 at Amazon
+Estimated $1,055.90 at Amazon

-(Price are accurate as of August 29, 2018.
+(Price are accurate as of November 19, 2018.
 Click the button to see the latest prices)